Meet Our Staff

 Manuel Vicente joined Seton as an Admissions Counselor in March of 2003 and is presently does junior high and high school counseling for math, science, and Spanish.
-He is the father of four children, three of which are homeschooling with Seton.
+He is the father of four children, all of which have homeschooling with Seton.
 He graduated with a B.S. in meteorology from Florida State University and has worked as a forecaster with the U.S Air Force and as a Spanish-language forecaster on radio and T.V. in Miami.
-He has coordinated education programs in Florida’s prison system for several years, is familiar with GED testing, and is a certified math teacher.
+He has coordinated education programs in Florida’s prison system for several years and is a certified math teacher.
 Manuel has recently been involved in Seton curriculum development projects in science and foreign languages and actively promotes Seton homeschooling in South America and the Philippines.

 Rhonda Way graduated from Boston University with a degree in Political Science.
 Rhonda had experience in administration before she came with Seton Home Study School in 2000 as a grader.
 Very quickly, Rhonda took over as the Administrator and Evaluator of all the Elementary Graders, and after a few years, became Head of the whole Grading Department.
 She answers questions dealing with grades and grading for the High School students, while her assistant, Bruce Hacker, answers questions regarding grades and grading for the Elementary level students.

 Head of Special Services

 Stephen received his Bachelor of Science Magna Cum Laude in Psychology and Religion from the University of Mary Washington in 2000, and his Master of Teaching in Special Education with an endorsement in Learning Disabilities from the University of Virginia in 2002.
 He spent two years teaching children with learning difficulties in the public school system and has experience administering and interpreting the Woodcock Johnson III Achievement Test and designing and implementing IEPs and Behavior Modification Plans.
 Stephen taught a First Communion Catechism class at St. Joseph’s in Richmond.
-He is married with seven young children.
+He is married with eight young children.